-On the day of surgery, bring only what is essential for that day.

-- Medical insurance card(s) (Medicare and/or other) and Prescription card. - Blood donor card and tag or arm bands, if you have set up blood. - A list of your medication(s) including the name of each medication, its dosage, how many milligrams (mgs) and how often you take each one.
-Do not bring your own medications, unless instructed to do so by anesthesia.
+On the e day of surgery, bring only what is essential for that day.
+Medical insurance card(s) (Medicare and/or other) and Prescription card.
+A list of your medication(s) including the name of each medication, its dosage and how many milligrams (mgs) and how often you take each one Do not bring your own medications, unless instructed to do so by anesthesia.
 Doing so causes confusion.
-Nurses prefer to dispense all medication so that they know what you are getting. - A list of important phone numbers, including those of friends you might need to call while you are at the hospital.
+Nurses prefer to dispense all medication so that they know what you are getting.